AtreyaSh/fastVision/README.md

 This project aims to increase efficiencies of administrative processes by applying the OCR algorithm to images.

-# Guide for implementation in Linux Ubuntu 16.04
+# Guide for implementation in Ubuntu 16.04

 1. Ensure you have a C++ compiler installed, in this example we recommend `g++`.